Efficient Test Collection Construction via Active Learning: PROPOSED APPROACH

 \subsubsection{Document Selection Criteria}

-We consider three document selection strategies \cite{cormack2014evaluation}: {\em Simple Passive Learning} (\textbf{SPL}), {\em Simple Active Learning} (\textbf{SAL}), {\em Continuous Active Learning} (\textbf{CAL}).
+We consider three document selection strategies \citep{cormack2014evaluation}: {\em Simple Passive Learning} (\textbf{SPL}), {\em Simple Active Learning} (\textbf{SAL}), {\em Continuous Active Learning} (\textbf{CAL}).

-\textit{SPL} selects documents uniformly at random.
-As such, it corresponds to traditional supervised learning in which training data is assumed to be IID from the domain.
-We include SPL as a \textit{baseline} against which active selection criteria are benchmarked.
+\textit{SPL} selects documents uniformly at random, corresponding to traditional supervised learning in which training data is assumed to be sampled i.i.d.\ from the domain.
+Including passive SPL provides a useful comparison vs.\ active selection methods.

-\textit{SAL} (more commonly referred to as \textit{uncertainty sampling} \cite{lewis1994sequential}), selects the document to label next for which the current model is maximally uncertain of its correct label, such that labeling this document is expected to maximally inform the current model.
-We adopt a common uncertainty function based on entropy: \cite{tang2002active}:
+\textit{SAL} selects the document to label next for which the current model is maximally uncertain of its correct label, such that labeling this document is expected to maximally inform the current model.
+We adopt a common uncertainty function based on entropy:

 where $p(y|x)$ is the a posteriori probability from the classifier and $y$ is relevant or non-relevant.
 With binary relevance, SAL selects:

 With \textit{CAL}, the learning algorithm selects the unlabeled document which the current model predicts is most likely to be relevant: